earthly/website/blog/_posts/2022-10-27-go-workspaces.md

 replace github.com/jalletto/parserGo => ./local-path/parserGo
 ~~~

 This works for small projects, but you still need to remember to remove the replace before pushing your code since you can't be certain other devs will have the same local set up as you.

-As [monorepos](/blog/monorepo-vs-polyrepo) have become more popular, it's becoming common to have [repos with many modules](/blog/golang-monorepo) , and if you needed to work on several of them at once, updating and keeping track of `replace`s in multiple `go.mod` files becomes cumbersome.
+And if you are working on a project with dozens of modules, you can see how this would become cumbersome.
 These are the problems Go workspaces aim to solve.

 ## Workspaces